 Time wasn’t on our side so we booked an Uber to ensure we arrived at the restaurant on time.
 The two of us enjoyed being driven through the city’s streets at night, chatting about the days’ events with one eye on the stunning houses passing us by in South West London.

-We arrived at the Mango Tree with not a minute to spare, and headed straight inside.
+We arrived at the Mango Tree restaurant with not a minute to spare, and headed straight inside.
 We skipped the invitation to take a seat at the bar and opted for being shown straight to our table.
-We sat down, and I felt a pang of regret given the wonderful cocktails that were on the Mango Tree menu.
+We sat down, and I felt a pang of regret given the wonderful cocktails that were on the Mango Tree menu to tempt us.

 The moment passed and we were soon soaking up the funky atmosphere inside the restaurant.
 The tables were full and the room was filled with dance like beats creating a fantastic buzz across the restaurant.
 Waiters were busy delivering food to the tables and all the guests seemed in high spirits.
 We were drawn in immediately and excitedly to started choosing our meal for the evening.